 Back at the apartment after lunch the home health aid and I planned to sit him on the bed while I catheterized him before his nap.
-Home health aids do not do catheters, so if falls to me when I visit or my mother.
-We helped my father from the wheel chair, pulled his pants down and sat him on the bed, only to realize too late that he had soiled his Depends, and now we had soiled the bed sheets.
+Home health aides do not do catheters, so it falls to me when I visit or to my mother.
+We helped my father from the wheelchair, pulled his pants down, and sat him on the bed, only to realize too late that he had soiled his Depends, and now we had soiled the bedsheets.
 We moved him from the bed to the commode and the caregiver began the laborious process of cleaning him up.
 In the middle of being cleaned he moved his bowels again.
 Must I go on?
 We all get to this point in our lives and it is not pretty.

 The dilemma is this.
 My father could receive more consistent care in a facility, but he would also not last long there.
 At home, my mother is stitching together round the clock care through two different agencies.
 She is the person keeping track of the schedules of who comes and goes.
 It is exhausting.

 At home, my father is well fed and well cared for.
 At home, he gets a much higher quality of care, but the cost is that my mother is under constant stress, which is contributing to her own growing confusion and decline.
 In a facility he would be given a carb-loaded diet; isolated from family; and surrounded by anonymous caregivers, all of which would contribute to a rapid decline.

 This is a story of my mom and dad but it is also the story of the health care crisis in the United States: the fractured, non-functional, health care systems that we navigate with great difficulty.
 Caring for an elder parent at home should be much easier and with greater continuity of care.